Since reopening my studio in June I have implemented some new safety measures to help protect my clients and my family from illness.

 One thing I do to keep myself healthy and protect my clients is to keep up to date with my vaccinations.
-I have received my first Covid -19 vaccine and will get the second shot when it’s my turn.
+I am fully vaccinated with two doses of Phizer.
 I have my seasonal flu shot, pertussis vaccine and all other recommended vaccines.

 The first way I keep my studio safe is by ensuring I never work when I have any illness.
 I also check in with clients to ensure they are healthy and able to come into the studio environment.
 If you have any signs of illness in your family, no matter how minor, I ask that you cancel or reschedule your session.
 Before your session you will sign a contract that explains the symptoms of Covid 19 and requires you to declare you understand the symptoms and are symptom free.
 Before your session please take a moment to visit the BC COVID-19 Self-Check and answer these questions with your whole household in mind.
 Also please note that although schools and daycares have removed the runny nose from their list of symptoms, work safe BC recommends that you do not enter a business with a runny nose.
 This means that even if your child has been attending school or daycare with a cold they are not permitted to come into the studio.
 Consider the newborns who come and remember that even a minor cold can be a severe illness to a premature baby just released from the NICU.

 I have always been a stickler for keeping hard surfaces disinfected and always clean before each session.
 The common surfaces that I clean are: counters, table tops, door knobs, light switches, props, camera equipment, bathrooms and floors.
 After disinfecting I use Microban surface cleaner which provides 24 hour protection.
 After each session I clean all the surfaces again.
 For soft surfaces that can not go through the washer I use disinfecting spray after each session and remove them from circulation for a minimum of one week.
 Canada.ca has more information on how to clean and disinfect.